breatheco-de/content/src/content/how-to/pandas-data-cleaning.md

 9      242      Emily   Johnson   19    777-888-9999    emily@hotmail.com
 ```

-The [drop](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop.html) method with the `columns="Not_Useful_column"` parameter removes the `Not_Useful_column` column from our example dataset, but it must be assigned back to the `df_users` variableto replace its values with those of the new dataset.
+The [drop](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop.html) method with the `columns="Not_Useful_column"` parameter removes the `Not_Useful_column` column from our example dataset, but it must be assigned back to the `df_users` variable to replace its values with those of the new dataset.

 ### 3. Correct syntax errors in columns